mco-gh/mco.dev/content/post/about.md

 I have a Master of Engineering degree in Computer Science from Cornell University and a Bachelor of Arts degree in Mathematics from Rutgers University, and over 40 years of experience as a professional software developer and engineering manager at Bell Labs, Lucent Technologies, and Google.

-I've taught, as an instructor or guest lecturer, at numerous universities in the US and UK.
+I've taught as an instructor or guest lecturer at numerous universities in the US and UK.
 I have three patents and co-authored an O'Reilly book on Google Compute Engine.
 My primary professional interests are Python Programming, Applied Mathematics, Web Development, Machine Learning/AI, Data Science, and Cloud Computing.

 Other things I'm interested in: